 Día de los Muertos is celebrated on November 1-2 in Mexico and parts of Central America and abroad where there are communities of that heritage.
 The holiday honors the dead by celebrating the lives of deceased family members, who are welcomed back into the households with ofrendas (altars) that offer food and drink.
 Family graves are tended to -- cleaned and decorated and generally visited by the living.
+In more recent years, pets have started making an appearance, with October 27 as a day dedicated to lost pets.

 In 2008, UNESCO added the holiday to its list of Intangible Cultural Heritage of Humanity, which acknowledges that cultural heritage is not limited to artifacts but also traditions.